The Washington Star: 19th century

 The Washington Star was founded on December 16, 1852, by Captain Joseph Borrows Tate.
 It was originally headquartered on "Newspaper Row" on Pennsylvania Avenue in Washington, D.C.
 Tate initially named the paper The Daily Evening Star.

 In 1853, Texas surveyor and newspaper entrepreneur William Douglas Wallach purchased the paper, and in 1854 shortened the name to The Evening Star and introduced The Sunday Star edition.
-As the sole owner of the paper for 14 years, Wallach built up the paper by capitalizing on reporting of the American Civil War, among other things.
+The sole owner of the paper for 14 years, Wallach built up its subscriptions with reporting of the American Civil War, among other things.
 In 1867, a three-man consortium of Crosby Stuart Noyes, Samuel H. Kauffmann and George W. Adams acquired the paper, with each of the investors putting up $33,333.33.
 The Noyes-Kauffmann-Adams interests would own the paper for the next four generations.